lausa21/Cirrhosis-Stage-Classification-in-Machine-Learning-Using-Python/README.md

 # 🩺 Cirrhosis Stage Classification in Machine Learning Using Python
-This project focuses on building a multi-class classification model to predict the histologic stage of cirrhosis in patients.
+This project focuses on building a **multi-class classification model to predict the histologic stage of cirrhosis in patients**.
 Developed as part of a Machine Learning course, the goal is to leverage patient data to accurately classify the disease into one of four stages.

 The dataset is notably imbalanced, making this a challenging classification task.
-The project involves a thorough Exploratory Data Analysis (EDA), handling of missing values, and a comparison between two powerful ensemble models: **Random Forest** and **XGBoost**.
-Additionally, the impact of oversampling with **SMOTE** is investigated to address the class imbalance.
+The project involves a thorough Exploratory Data Analysis (EDA), handling of missing values, and a comparison between two powerful ensemble models: Random Forest and XGBoost.
+Additionally, the impact of oversampling with SMOTE is investigated to address the class imbalance.

 ---